Dys-b/Portfolio/Trading-bot/README.md

 Please remember that the past performance of any trading strategy doesn't guarantee future results and it's important to be prepared to absorb potential losses while engaging in financial trades."**

-The LSTM model training and trading bot implementation were developed using the Metatrader 5 libraries for Python, you need to have an account with broker that allows to use the Expert Advisors to use it.